CompImg/LST-AI/README.md

 ### Usage of LST-AI

 Once installed, lst can be used as a simple command line tool.
-LST-AI expects you to provide **zipped NIFTIs (*.nii.gz)** as input and assumes the input images **NOT** to be **skull-stripped**.
-If you already have skull-strips, **do not forget** to provide the **--skull-stripped** option, otherwise the segmentation performance will be likely impacted.
+LST-AI expects you to provide **zipped NIFTIs (*.nii.gz)** as inputan d assumes the input images **NOT** to be **skull-stripped**.
+If you already have skull-stripped images, **do not forget** to provide the **--skull-stripped** option, otherwise, the segmentation performance will be severely affected.

-LST requires you to provide a `--t1` T1w and `--flair` FLAIR image, and to specify an output path for the segmentation results `--output`.
+LST always requires you to provide a `--t1` T1w and `--flair` FLAIR image and to specify an output path for the segmentation results `--output`.
+If you would like to keep all processing files, for example, the segmentations and skull-stripped images in the MNI152 space, provide a director via `--temp`.

 #### Example usage:
 ```